Price Action Trading Strategies 6 Patterns that Work [video tutorial]

 The biggest benefit is that price action traders are processing data as it happens.
 There is no lag in their process for interpreting trade data.

 The next key thing for you to do is to track how much the stock moves for and against you.
 This will allow you to set realistic price objectives for each trade.
-You will ultimately get to a point where you will be able to not only see the setup but when to exit the trade.
+You will ultimately get to a point where you will be able to not only see the setup but also when to exit the trade.

 Price action traders will need to resist the urge to add additional indicators to your system.
 You will have to stay away from the latest holy grail indicator that will solve all your problems when you are going through a downturn.

-The real challenge is it's extremely difficult to trade purely on price.
-It's not something you can just pick up and start doing right away.
+The real challenge is that it’s extremely difficult to trade purely on price.
+It’s not something you can just pick up and start doing right away.

 You need to think about the patterns listed in this article and additional setups you will uncover on your own as stages in your trading career.

 First, learn to master one or two setups at a time.
 Learn how they move and when the setup is likely to fail.

 This, my friend, takes time; however, get past this hurdle and you have achieved trading mastery.

-Trading with price action can be as simple or as complicated as you make it.
+Price action trading strategies can be as simple or as complicated as you make them.
 While we have covered 6 common patterns in the market, take a look at your previous trades to see if you can identify tradeable patterns.
 The key thing for you is getting to a point where you can pinpoint one or two strategies.

 To start, focus on the morning setups.
 The morning is where you are likely to have the most success.
 Avoid the lunchtime and end of day setups until you are able to turn a profit trading before 11 or 11:30 am.